Undergrowth

 https://www.ejackson.online

-Elizabeth Jackson (b.1991) lives and works in London.
-In 2013 she graduated with a BA in Fine Art from Central Saint Martins and in 2021 with a MA in Ceramics & Glass from the RCA.
-On graduating she was awarded the Anglo Swedish Exchange Residency at Konstfack in Stockholm, Sweden.
-Her work has been exhibited at the Ingram Prize where she was a 2021 finalist and the British Ceramic Biennial.
+Elizabeth Jackson lives and works in London.
+In 2013 she graduated with a BA in Fine Art from Central Saint Martins and in 2021 with an MA in Ceramics & Glass from the Royal College of Art.
+She has taken part in residencies and exhibitions internationally and in the UK, including the Ingram Prize and British Ceramics Biennial.

 Emily Stapleton Jefferis